lisongx/notimportant.org/index.md

   </figcaption>
 </figure>

 Hi, my name is Li Song.
-I’m a [computer musician](http://notimportant.org/event/oschub-20151207/) and [software engineer][github] at Mixcloud.
+I’m a [musician](http://notimportant.org/event/oschub-20151207/) and [software engineer][github] based in Londn.
 I co-organized [Soundleaks](http://www.soundleaks.org), a sound art/tech event.

 Don't hesitate to write to me if you have something to say: